caps-tum/paper-2024-arcs-arm-cmn/visualisation/README.md

 # Visualisation code for ARM CMN Topology paper

 The code in this repository is used to reproduce the figures of the paper
-> Exploring the ARM Core Mesh Network Topology (2024, under review)
+> Exploring the ARM Coherent Mesh Network Topology (2024, under review)

 The following sections illustrate how to reproduce all figures.